simoninireland/epydemic/doc/process.rst

 .. note::

-   Instance names can be any string: however, it may make other tasks easier if they are a single work without spaces, for "First-disease" rather than "First disease".
+   Instance names can be any string: however, it may make other tasks easier if they are a single word without spaces or other characters that Python might become confused by in some contexts, for "First_disease" rather than "First disease" or "First.disease".

 Setup and initialisation